+Detaching implies neutrality.
 Detachment with love is an essential and vital tool used by the family members of an individual suffering from drug abuse.
-Detaching with love is a tool that can actually be applied to anyone whose behaviors have become detrimental to the physical or mental health of a loved one.
-The origins of detachment with love can be traced back to the Al-Anon program, the 12-step help group for family and friends of an alcoholic or individual engaging in drug abuse.
+Detaching with love is a tool that can actually be applied to anyone whose behaviors have become detrimental to a loved one’s physical or mental health.
+However, many moms question how to detach with love, especially when they want to help their child get better.

-1. Passive Enabling (Providing Comfort)
+Passive Enabling (Providing Comfort)

 - Allowing the addict to stay in your home if they are using

 - Denying, rationalizing, and or minimizing on their behalf